The NANA1807 Method | Iced Tea Preparation

-A natural, slow and sensory preparation, between science and tradition
+A living, slow and sensory preparation — between science, tradition and plant intuition.

-The art of brewing a lively, structured, beneficial iced tea.
+The art of brewing a living, structured, beneficial iced tea.

-We start with a hot infusion ( 80–90°C for 3 to 4 minutes ,) depending on the type of tea.
-This step activates the bioactive compounds and releases the primary aromas, including the essential molecules of tea:
+We start with a hot infusion ( 80–90°C for 3 to 4 minutes ), depending on the type of tea.
+This step awakens the plants' chemical intelligence and releases their essential aromas , including the essential molecules of tea:

 -